dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/fluent/cud-stored-procedures.md

 - If the entity contains concurrency tokens, the stored procedure can optionally have an output parameter that returns the number of rows updated/deleted (rows affected).
 Such a parameter must be configured using the RowsAffectedParameter method.
 By default EF uses the return value from ExecuteNonQuery to determine how many rows were affected.
 Specifying a rows affected output parameter is useful if you perform any logic in your sproc that would result in the return value of ExecuteNonQuery being incorrect (from EF's perspective) at the end of execution.
-- For each concurrency token there will be a parameter named **\<property_name\>_Original** (i.e. Timestamp_Original).
+- For each concurrency token there will be a parameter named **\<property_name\>_Original** (for example, Timestamp_Original ).
 This will be passed the original value of this property – the value when queried from the database.
     - Concurrency tokens that are computed by the database – such as timestamps – will only have an original value parameter.
     - Non-computed properties that are set as concurrency tokens will also have a parameter for the new value in the update procedure.
 This uses the naming conventions already discussed for new values.
 An example of such a token would be using a Blog's URL as a concurrency token, the new value is required because this can be updated to a new value by your code (unlike a Timestamp token which is only updated by the database).